shynuu/free5gc-cli/README.md

 This module is used to add, delete and flush subscribers of free5gc database.
 It has 2 configuration files. `subscriber.yaml` holds the configuration of the module and `subscriber_ue.yaml` holds the global configuration of the subscribers to add.

+You can reload the module with the command `configuration reload`

 #### Add a fixed number of subscribers

 ```